Valence-Bond Solid phases in the spin-$1/2$ Kekule-Heisenberg model: Introduction

-The Kekul\'{e} model is another variant from the family of Hamiltonians describing Kitaev materials with anisotropic interactions on the honeycomb lattice.
-The contribution of only two independent bond anisotropies on each hexagonal plaquette makes the model distinct from the conventional Kitaev-honeycomb lattice with three independent anisotropies (see Fig.~\ref{fig:lattice}).
-Although the phase diagram of the Kitaev-honeycomb model consists of a gapless region, the ground state of the multi-band Kekul{\'e} model has only one gapless point in the center of the Brillouin zone which is composed of two superimposed Dirac cones.
+The Kekul\'{e} model is another variant from the family of Hamiltonians describing Kitaev materials with bond-directional exchange interactions on the honeycomb lattice.
+The contribution of only two types of Kitaev interaction on each hexagonal plaquette makes the model distinct from the conventional Kitaev-honeycomb lattice (see Fig.~\ref{fig:lattice}).
+Although the phase diagram of the Kitaev-honeycomb model has a gapless region, the ground state of the multi-band Kekul{\'e} model has only one gapless point in the center of the Brillouin zone which is composed of two superimposed Dirac cones \cite{Mirmojarabian2020}.

-Previous studies have examined the Kekul{\'e} model and have observed distinct phases and phase transitions that differ from those of the original Kitaev model\cite{Moessner}.
+Previous studies on the Kekul{\'e} model have shown that ground state phases and phase transitions are distinctly different from those of the original Kitaev model \cite{Moessner,Mirmojarabian2020}.
 Degenerate perturbation theory in the anisotropic limit of the Kekul{\'e} coupling shows that the low energy effective theory of the system is described by a toric code model on the Kagome lattice.
-It has also been shown that introducing antiferromagnetic Heisenberg interactions to the model can trigger a quantum phase transition from a quantum spin liquid (QSL) state to a magnetically ordered phase through a mechanism known as quantum order by disorder.
+It has also been shown that introducing antiferromagnetic Heisenberg interactions to the model can trigger a quantum phase transition from a QSL state to a magnetically ordered phase through a mechanism known as quantum order by disorder \cite{Moessner}.

+By including this term alongside the Kitaev interaction within the Kekul\'{e} Hamiltonian, we investigate the interplay of the Kitaev's bond directional interactions and the Heisenberg's isotropic interactions and map out the full phase diagram of the system.